Brubning/NoodleNgImageCrop/README.md

 yarn package
 ```

-Copy contents of dist to node_modules/NoodleNgImageCrop.
+Copy contents of dist to node_modules/NoodleNgImageCrop in your project folder.

-### NPM

-npm package to follow.

 ## Usage